mspass-team/mspass/docs/source/user_manual/normalization.rst

 MongoDB index, or (2) the dataset is small enough that the cost of the queries is not overwhelming.

-When the normalizing collection is small we have found a much efficient way to implement normalization is via a cacheing algorithm.
+When the normalizing collection is small we have found a much faster way to implement normalization is via a cacheing algorithm.
 That is, we load all or part of a collection/table into a data area (a python class :code:`self` attribute) "matcher" object